The area where Center Point now sits was once occupied by Native Americans back in the 1700s.

 It details the hardships African-Americans had to endure and tells stories of struggles which rocked the city.

-One highlight is the Processional Gallery, ‘Walk to Freedom’ where life-size figures from all races and ages try to raise awareness and advocate for equal rights for all.
+One highlight that really impressed me is the Processional Gallery, ‘Walk to Freedom’ where life-size figures from all races and ages try to raise awareness and advocate for equal rights for all.

 Kelly Ingram Park is located in the heart of Birmingham’s Civil Rights District.